 Some women might distrust the motives of men who have been divorced multiple times, or who seem needy or inattentive.
 There are definitely many good men out there, and hopefully, women over 60 can get what they need out of their dating relationships.
 The foundation is trust, healthy relationship boundaries and habits, and mutual respect.

 According to our Sixty and Me community, there are many places for women to find love after 60.
 Many women have had success with online dating if they approach it with a positive attitude.
+Not sure where to start?
+See our Top 5 Best Dating Sites For Seniors.

 Other women have met good men at church or in community organizations, or just while out walking in the park.
 Another option is to simply go to the places you love and do the things you love to do.
 Any man who shares your interests is likely to be frequenting the same places.